 In 2010, Jennifer acted as Counsel/Researcher to the Constitution Review Commission (CRC) of Ghana, and worked with a team that successfully organised fifty- eight National Mini Consultations for the CRC.

 In 2011, driven by her passion to promote research and to make a difference in the lives of the vulnerable, Jennifer founded the Centre for Legal Advocacy Research Education and Training (CLARiT) an NGO which promotes, among other things, cutting – edge research, awareness training and law and policy- development.

-Jennifer is a member of the Ghana Bar Association and is also a member of the Board of JCS Investments Ltd.
+Jennifer is a member of the Ghana Bar Association, member of the International Bar Association and is also a member of the Board of JCS Investments Ltd.